What is Japanese import car insurance?

 - As Japanese imports can be costly to repair, you need to minimize the risk of damage.
 Keep your car stored off the road where possible.
 Using a secure garage will also deter thieves, and may reduce the cost of insurance.

-- If you are only using your Japanese import as a second car, you could save money by agreeing on a limited mileage policy.
+- If you are only using your Japanese import as a second car, you could save money by agreeing to a limited mileage policy.
 Driving fewer miles cuts the risk of being involved in accidents, which can be a factor in bringing down policy costs.

 - You could save money by joining an imported car enthusiasts club.